Real-time On and Off Road GPS Tracking

 Given an edge $\lambda > 0$, we track the distance traveled and velocity along the edges in $\mathcal{P}$.
 We define the \emph{road-movement} state vector as

 To convert between this vector of road-movement measures and a state vector of 2D coordinates and 2D velocity, called \emph{ground-movement} coordinates, one can use the transform

-An inverse mapping is \mbox{$d = P^{\lambda,T}(x - s^\lambda)$} for $x \in \mathbb{R}^4$.\\ Since the projection does not preserve the magnitude of velocity when going on-road, it is likely that using this transform will have undesired effects in practice, i.e. projecting onto an edge corresponding to a sharp turn can remove a large amount of velocity.
-Naturally, one can preserve the magnitude of velocity when projecting on-road, if desired.
+An inverse mapping is \mbox{$d = P^{\lambda,T}(x - s^\lambda)$} for $x \in \mathbb{R}^4$.\\ Since the projection does not preserve the magnitude of velocity when going on-road, it is possible that using this transform will have undesired effects in practice.
+For instance, projecting onto an edge corresponding to a sharp turn could completely diminish the resulting magnitude of velocity.
+However, one can simply preserve the magnitude of velocity when projecting on-road, or specify another mechanism for altering the resulting velocity of a projection, if desired.

 The transition equations and distribution

 For movement not on a path (i.e. $\lambda = 0$), or when referring to ground-movement coordinates, we switch to a standard planar position-velocity model with

 All together, we have